 Presbyterians are mission-focused people.
 They're interested in engaging with our society, with other groups and with individuals.
 The Church has more than 400 congregations with mission programmes that link them to the life of their communities, including:

-- Programmes for young children and their parents
+- Programmes for young children and their parents and grandparents.

 - Youth programmes

 - Cultural groups and activities

 - Alpha programmes that introduce people to Christianity

 - Holiday programmes for children and young people

 - Hosting community and health groups.